 All degree seeking undergraduate students are assigned an academic adviser to assist them in making the most of their university experience.
 Preprofessional students are assigned academic advisers who are familiar with specific professional programs.

-Cooperative Education.
-The University provides a cooperative education program that integrates academic learning with a work environment.
-Students receive academic credit for a pre-arranged work experience.
-(See listing under specific departments/schools for credit and grading applicable to that major.)
-Department co-op advisers and students determine an appropriate work site in collaboration with the Cooperative Education Coordinator.
-The Coordinator then monitors the students' paperwork and progress throughout the quarter.
-For more information, contact the Career Center at 527-2664.
+Cooperative Education & Internships.
+The University provides a cooperative education and internship program that integrates academic learning with a work environment.
+Students may receive academic credit for pre-arranged work experience.
+(See listing under specific departments/schools for credit and grading applicable to the major.
+The Career Development Center monitors students’ progress, while the co-op/internship advisors evaluate learning objectives and assign grades.

 KGTS/POSITIVE LIFE RADIO is federally licensed as an educational, community-service station.
 Positive Life Radio's mission is to be a community of believers promoting positive values through Christian music radio.
 This is accomplished by; 1.
 Stirring listeners toward a deeper relationship with Christ, 2.
 Equipping WWU students to impact their community through broadcast training, 3.
 Serving the Pacific Northwest through 5 partner stations and 13 translators.
 Owned by Walla Walla University and operated as an Academic Support department the station serves the Communications and Languages Department and others by training students in broadcasting, management, audio production, sales and development, engineering and research.
 KGTS/Positive Life Radio is funded primarily by listeners and local businesses with support from WWU.